Top Five Questions relating to Hellesdon leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

 There is nothing unique about leasehold conveyancing in Hellesdon.
-All leases are individual and drafting errors can result in certain sections are missing.
+All leases are unique and legal mistakes in the legal wording can sometimes mean that certain sections are erroneous.
 The following missing provisions could result in a defective lease:

 - Clauses dealing with recovering service charges for expenditure on the building or common parts.